WideIconsLogo.png

 The EDI Advisory Council is a group of EDI thought leaders who can help us ensure that all QCF communications, content, and programming fully represent the diversity of the LGBTQ+ Christian community.
 The council will meet quarterly as well as ad hoc meetings or email requests/surveys, as needed, throughout the year to consult with the QCF team to assess new programmatic offerings.

-The council is composed of community members and coordinated by QCF staff members Millie Piper and Mick Atencio, to help guide Q Christian Fellowship as we continue to plan future events and resources.
+The council is composed of community members and coordinated by QCF staff members Samantha Hasty and Mick Atencio, to help guide Q Christian Fellowship as we continue to plan future events and resources.

 Lindsey enjoys discovering ways to make a harmony out of differences among diverse groups of people.
 Pulling from personal experience as well as professional experience as a DEI consultant, Lindsey’s core desire for every new engagement is fostering belonging.
 They believe that creating communities of belonging is a critical part of meaningful relationship, and a keystone of God’s call for the Church.
 Because of this, Lindsey approaches every idea with an eye towards who is being overlooked and seeks to create space for everyone to share their own experiences.
 On occasion, Lindsey also enjoys speaking and writing on the intersection of faith and LGBTQ experience.